-Reserve Bank, however, does scrutinise proposals for the grant of advances of rupees one crore and aDove and refuses to sanction limits on-priority sectors.
-I am not saving that a substantial part of the advances has not gone to big indus-So long as there are persons d in pro-
+The Reserve Bank however, does scrutinise proposals for the giant of advances of rupees one crore and above and refuses to sanction limits for non-pilority sectors.
+I am not saving that a substantial part of the advances has not gone to big industrances.
+So long as there are persons

-SHRI P. K. KUMARAN (Andhra Pradesh): What ere the advances given to small scale and village indus a-ies as compared to bigger inci ustries?
+SHRI P K KUMARAN (Andh) a Pradesh).
+What are the advancegiven to small scale and village iidustries as compared to bigger industries?

-SHRI K. C. PANT: It I am given only a limited period, it. will be very difficult tor me to finish in time.
-While on this, I would like to quote from ap extract from the report of the Monopolies Enquiry Commission.
-It says:
+SHRI K C. PANT If I am given only a limited period, it will be very difficult for me to finish in While on this, I would like to quote from an extract from the report of the Monopolies Enquiry Commission It says

-"It is sometimes suggested- that big business also gets a_n unfair advantage, i_n securing advances quickly and convenient terms by reason of having their own men in the Board of Directors of Bank.
-It appears to us reasonable to think that a big businessman would ordinarily be able to get advances from any Bank easily and on convenient terms by reason of the better security he can offer, even if he has none of his men on the Bank's directorate."
+"It is sometimes suggested that big business also gets an unfair advantage, in securing advances quickly and convenient terms reason of having their own men in the Board of Directors of Bank It appears to us reasonable to think that a big businessman would ordinarily be able to get advances from any Bank easily and on convenient terms by reason of the better security he can offer, even if he has none of his men on the Bank's directorate"

-Before I pass on to the next important point, 1 would like to refer to two serious charges which were made by Shri Banka Behary Das.
-He alleged that in December 1962 banks advanced Rs.
-132 crores at 5 per cent, or less, of which Rs.
-1 crore was lent at 2 per cent or less to directors and their concerns.
-This was his charge.
-I am afraid there is some misunderstanding.
-The factual position is this.
-Out oi Rs.
-132.32 crores advanced at rates up to and inclusive of b per cent, Rs.
-37.82 crores was either call money or interbank borrowing.
-The balance of Rs.
-94.5 crores does not represent advances to directors or to the firms or concerns in which they were interested.
-These represent advances against banks' own fixed deposit receipts, advances to parties whose buildings are occupied by them as branch premises, advances to members of staff to purchase flats, personal loans to start and co-operative societies of members of staff and decreed advances where no interest is charged or charged at the rates stipulated by the courts.
-It may be mentioned that in 1962 the bank rat^ was 4 per cent, and the amount of advances, granted at rates up to and inclusive of 5 per cent., at the end of 1965, when the bank rate was 6 per cent., came down to Rs.
-14.72 crores excluding call money and inter-bank borrowing.
+Before I pass on to the next important point, I would like to refer to two serious charges which were made by Shri Banka Behary Das He alleged that in December 1962 banks advanced Rs.
+132 croies at 5 per cent or less, of which Rs.
+1 crore was lent at 2 per cent or less to duectors and their concerns This was his charge I um afraid there is some misunderstanding.
+The factual position is this Out of Rs crores advanced at rates up to and inclusive of 5 per cent, Rs 37.82 crores was either call money or interbank borrowing The balance of Rs 945 crores does not represent advances to directors or to the firms or concerns in which they were interested.
+These represent advances against banks' own fixed deposit receipts, advances to parties whose buildings are occupied by them as branch piemises, advances to members of staff to purchase flats, personal loans to staff and co-operative Locieties of members of staff and decreed advances where no interest is charged or charged at the later stipulated by the courts.
+It may be mentioned that in 1962 the bank rate was 4 per cent and the amount of advances, granted at rates up to and inclusive of 5 per cent, at the end of 1965, when the bank rate was 6 per cent, came down to Rs 14.72 croies excluding call money inter-bank borrowing